simunec/phd-thesis-code/README.md

 ### Chapter 5 -- A low-memory Lanczos method with rational Krylov compression

-The folder `chap5` contains the code of the low-memory Krylov method `RKcompress_fAb` for computing $f(A) \textbf{b}$, which combines an outer Lanczos iteration with an inner rational Krylov subspace used to compress the basis, as well as the code for reproducing the numerical experiments in the chapter.
+The folder `chap5` contains the code of the low-memory Krylov method `RKcompress_fAb` for computing $f(A) \mathbf{b}$, which combines an outer Lanczos iteration with an inner rational Krylov subspace used to compress the basis, as well as the code for reproducing the numerical experiments in the chapter.
 This code was previously used in the preprint [1], and it is also available in the Github repository https://github.com/casulli/ratkrylov-compress-matfun, which also contains a block version.

 #### Dependencies